dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 ## Example scenarios
 ### Collection initialization

-One of the aims in designing this API was the take advantage of C# language features and make it easy and natural for delevopers to create instances of `JsonObject`s without calling too many `new` instructions.
+One of the aims in designing this API was the take advantage of C# language features and make it easy and natural for delevopers to create instances of `JsonObjects` without calling too many `new` instructions.
 Below example shows how to initialize JSON object with different types of properties:

 ```csharp
 var developer = new JsonObject